Ulmus glabra 'Concavaefolia': Cultivation

 Though once cultivated in Europe and North America, only one specimen of 'Concavaefolia' is now known to survive (see 'Notable trees').
 The cultivar was marketed as Ulmus montana cucullata Hort. by the van Houtte nursery of Ghent in the late 19th century, the name used for the specimen at Kew Gardens.
 'Concavaefolia' may have been the Ulmus campestris cucullata distributed by the Späth nursery of Berlin in the late 19th and early 20th century (to go by Späth's description of hooded grey leaves) and supplied by him to the Dominion Arboretum, Ottawa, Canada (one tree, 1897), to the Royal Botanic Garden Edinburgh (three trees, 1902), and to the Ryston Hall arboretum, Norfolk (one tree, 1916).
 The tree was introduced to the USA c.1871, appearing as Ulmus campestris cucullata in the catalogues of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York, the name by which it was marketed by the Kissena nurseries, N.Y.
 The cultivar was also marketed by Trumbull and Beebe's nursery, San Francisco, in the 1890s, as "Cucullata: a new variety, with leaves deeply curled like a hood, and sharply notched along the edges".
 It is not known to have been introduced to Australia or New Zealand.

+'Concavaefolia' has been included in the propagation programme (2017) of Royal Botanic Garden Edinburgh.